Community Schools Program

-Community Schools is an alternative education program for students who are expelled from the school or are on probation.
+Community Schools is an alternative education program for students expelled from the school or on probation.
 The Community Schools may also serve homeless students and students referred by their local school district with parent consent.

 There are four Community School locations in San Mateo County: North – SSF Boys and Girls Club; Gateway – Tower Road in San Mateo serving middle through high school; Central – Redwood City Boys and Girls Club; South – EPA Boys and Girls Club.

 Each school has a teacher, an aide, a group supervisor from the County Probation Dept. and Special Education services.
 There are about 20-30 students per class.
 The program utilizes best practices for alternative education that promote positive stunt engagement and investment in their education in a culture of caring and respect.
-Strong relationships and rapport with staff and peers leads to changes in student attitudes.
-Most of the students attend for 1-2 semesters and then return to their districts.
+Solid relationships and rapport with staff and peers lead to changes in student attitudes.
+Most students attend for 1-2 semesters and then return to their districts.

 How many of the 441 students who attended the Community Schools program in 2011-2012 were from your school district?

-17th District PTA officers have spent time touring and getting to know more about Community Schools and Court Schools.
-Hillcrest Court School at the San Mateo Youth Services Center is a lock down residential facility for students who are either waiting for a court hearing or have been placed there by the court as a result of their hearing.
+17th District PTA officers have toured and learned more about Community Schools and Court Schools.
+Hillcrest Court School at the San Mateo Youth Services Center is a lockdown residential facility for students who are either waiting for a court hearing or have been placed there by the court due to their hearing.

-About 1300 children go through Hillcrest in a year, and up to 120 can be there at any one time.
-Those who are at Camp Glenwood have drug or alcohol abuse problems and those at Canyon Oaks have therapeutic needs.
+About 1300 children go through Hillcrest annually, and up to 120 can be there any time.
+Those who are at Camp Glenwood have drug or alcohol abuse problems, and those at Canyon Oaks have therapeutic needs.

 WHAT DO THESE SCHOOLS NEED?

-It has been requested that the 17th District PTAs/PTSAs provide funding for sets of novel for their English classes and paperback books for the libraries.
+It has been requested that the 17th District PTAs/PTSAs fund sets of novels for their English classes and paperback books for the libraries.
 They specifically would like:

 HOW YOU AND YOUR PTA CAN HELP THESE STUDENTS